A letter from our big bird, Jane.

 WHO MAKES YOUR CLOTHES?

 As you may know, we stock around 250 brands and have nine exclusive bird brands that we design in-house.
 We are absolutely committed to ethical sourcing across all areas of our business.
-On each item page on our site you are able to find where this garment was made in the list of features.
+On each item page on our site you are able to find where the garment was made in the list of features.

 For the nine exclusive bird brand labels that we design in-house, we have a close relationship with the manufacturers and are able to have the greatest influence.
 Up to 40% of these styles are made in Australia, and the remainder are made either in China, particularly for knitwear, or India, first chosen for their beautiful fabric printing and embroidery work.
 Our Scandi range is made in Pakistan where they are known for their cottons and fine workmanship.